csmpls/idas-blue/README.md

 ## big problems right now
 - bittorrent sync is closed source and has no API, so following people is a huge pain in the ass. **(fixibility: hard)**
 - you can't include files very easily.
-BitTorrent sync doesnt' mind, but we can't display or link to those files in the screen. we want this to be like a tumblr of bittorrented content. **(fixibility: doable)**
+BitTorrent sync doesn't mind files, but idas doesn't display or link to those files in the screen. we want this to be like a tumblr of bittorrented content. **(fixibility: doable)**
 - it look like shit **(fixibility: hard (for me))**

 Getting started